munificent/game-programming-patterns/book/dirty-flag.markdown

 only got rendered once.

 The problem is that a world transform may depend on several local transforms.
-Since we recalculate immediately each time *one* of those changes, we end up recalculating the same transform multiple times when more than one of the local transforms it depends on changes in the same frame.
+Since we recalculate immediately each time *one* of the transforms changes, we end up recalculating the same transform multiple times when more than one of the local transforms it depends on changes in the same frame.